Laurie Madsen Snarr

 About the Artist:

 Laurie Madsen Snarr is a member artist of the James Renwick Alliance and a member of the Corning Glass Museum.
-She won third place in Coatings by Sandberg’s international 2021 Dichroic by Design competition and received an honorable mention for her piece, “Dutch Bouquet”, at the 30th annual Strathmore exhibition.
-Laurie’s piece, “The Tree of Life”, is currently on display at the Church History Museum in Salt Lake City.
-Her work is enjoyed in private collections across the country, from Los Angeles to Boston.
+She is the Teaching Assistant for Dr. Shelley Carson’s Creativity Research course at Harvard University.
+Laurie won third place in Coatings by Sandberg’s international 2021 Dichroic by Design competition and an honorable mention for the same in 2023.
+She also received an honorable mention for her piece, “Dutch Bouquet,” at the 30th annual Strathmore exhibition.
+Laurie was awarded a 2023 NCAGG scholarship to create a fused glass transom installation piece.
+Her work is enjoyed in private collections around the world.

 Social Media